Data Pipeline: Components, Types, and Use Cases

-- Selected features are included in final predictive models.
+- Selected features are included in the final predictive models.

 The brand said that this product recommendation project was successful.

-Hewlett Packard Enterprise’s switch to stream processing for its InfoSight solution
+Hewlett Packard Enterprise switched to stream processing for its InfoSight solution

 Storage devices are equipped with sensors that collect performance data and send it to InfoSight.
 “HPE has over 20 billion sensors deployed in data centers all around the globe sending trillions of metrics each day to InfoSight, providing analytics on petabytes of telemetry data,” a case study says.